Maitreyapatel/reliability-checklist/docs/source/byod.rst

         split: test
         remove_cols: ["query", "user", "date"]
         label_col: "sentiment"

 * :yaml:`label_conversion`: dict: provide the mapping to convert the labels into ordered int
     * default: keep default to :yaml:`null`
     * Here, you can provide any number of valid conversions.
-We only ask you to keep this conversions to integer and start it with 0 and onl do +1 for classification tasks.
+We only ask you to keep this conversions to integer and start it with 0 and only do +1 for classification tasks.
 * :yaml:`label2id`: dict: After processing labels, let's define the corresponding class to represent the evaluation results.
 * :yaml:`cols`: list: provide the list of feature columns to use them as input data
     * default: keep default to :yaml:`1`